cdap-guides/cdap-mapreduce-guide/README.rst

 where Apache access logs are ingested.

 The log events can be ingested into the CDAP stream.
-Once the data is ingested, the events can be processed in realtime or batch.
+Once the data is ingested, the events can be processed in real-time or batch.
 In our application, we will process the events in batch using the ``TopClientsMapReduce`` program and compute the top 10 Client IPs in a specific time-range.